cmayer/MitoGeneExtractor/snakemake/README.md

   --protein_size: Minimum protein sequence length (default: 500).
 Optional.
   --nucleotide_size: Minimum nucleotide sequence length (default: 1500).
 Optional.
 ```
-- 'Checkpointing 'available: If the script fails during a run, it can be rerun using the same inputs and it will skip IDs with entries already in the protein_references.csv and with .fasta files already present in the output directory.
+- 'Checkpointing 'available: If the script fails during a run, it can be rerun using the same inputs and it will skip IDs with entries already in the sequence_references.csv and with .fasta files already present in the output directory.
-- Manually review the protein_references.csv after running as homonyms may lead to incorrect protein references being fetched on occasion.
 ### Output Structure
 ```
 output_dir/
-├── nucleotide/
+├── nucleotide/             # Only populated if '--type nucleotide/both' utilised.
 │   ├── SAMPLE1_dna.fasta
 │   ├── SAMPLE2_dna.fasta
 │   └── ...
 ├── SAMPLE1.fasta           # Protein sequences
 ├── SAMPLE2.fasta
 ├── sequence_references.csv # Sequence metadata (for input into MGE snakemake pipeline) ├── failed_searches.csv     # Failed search attempts
 └── gene_fetch.log          # Operation log
 ```
 ### Supported targets
 - Script functions with other gene/protein targets than those listed below, but has hard-coded synonymns to catch name variations of the below targets.
 More can be added into script (see 'class config')